To include alternative/opposing solutions, consider this template.

 - Write something like:

-- In sharp contrast with [restate/paraphrase your essay’s thesis or most recent reason], [introduce a source that actually disagrees with thesis using an attributive tag] states [quote or summarize language that disagrees.]
-[Paraphrase language that disagrees for several sentences to indicate a thorough understanding of the alternative/opposing view.
+- In sharp contrast with [restate/paraphrase your proposal’s solution or most recent reason], [introduce a source that actually disagrees with your solution or that states an alternative solution using an attributive tag] states [quote or summarize language that disagrees.]
+[Paraphrase language that disagrees for several sentences to indicate a thorough understanding of the alternative.
 Present it fairly.]

 - Then, in the next paragraph either refute: